 - Notes must be uploaded to the CSD Notetaking website within 24 hours after each class (during intersession and summer courses, notes must be uploaded within 5 hours after each class when feasible).

-If you are currently enrolled in one or more classes with the same course and section number that are listed below, and you meet all of the required qualifications above, please come to the Center for Students with Disabilities (CSD) located in the Wilbur Cross Building, Room 204, as soon as possible to complete the necessary paperwork.
+If you are currently enrolled in one or more classes with the same course and section number that are listed below, and you meet all of the required qualifications above, please email firstname.lastname@example.org as soon as possible to inquire about the position and complete the necessary paperwork.
 You will also receive information regarding requirements and guidelines for taking good notes, uploading notes to the CSD Notetaking website, and payment for this service.
 The hiring process for this position is based on a first come, first-served basis, availability of open positions, and satisfying the job qualifications listed above.

 Classes Still Requiring a Notetaker